-When Rosemary Clooney and Bing Crosby are at the bar for the "sandwich" scene, getting a midnight snack, Crosby says the menu is not the same as "Toots Schorr's".
-Toots Schorr's was a real place.
-It was a restaurant at 51 W. 51st Street in New York.
+When Rosemary Clooney and Bing Crosby are at the bar for the "sandwich" scene, getting a midnight snack, Crosby says the menu is not the same as "Toots Shor's".
+Toots Shor's was a real restaurant at 51 W. 51st Street in New York.
 It was somewhat of a hangout for show business personalities.

 The musical stage adaptation premiered in San Francisco in 2004 followed by productions in Boston, Buffalo, Los Angeles, Detroit, Louisville and the United Kingdom.
 The Broadway production opened on November 23, 2008 at the Marquis Theater and ran for 53 performances earning two Tony Award nominations.
 The musical was revived at the Marquis Theater for the 2009 Christmas season.